Mestuq/AI_YT_beta/README.md

 **Flask (Python) website for Machine Learning Youtube tags.**

 1. Write topic of your video
-2. Paste your Youtube channel
-3. Wait
+2. Wait...
-4. Boom!
+3. Boom!
 Ready tags to copy, perfect for your videos.

 ## Info